39 John St.

 Program Hours: Monday-Friday, 8:00am-4:00pm

-PRIMARY FUNCTIONS: In collaboration with the Rondout Valley Growers Association, UlsterCorps and the Bruderhof Community, the program addresses food insecurity by engaging local farmers to donate locally grown produce and training volunteers to glean, process and distribute nutritious food to the network food pantries, feeding programs and shelters in Ulster and surrounding counties.
+PRIMARY FUNCTIONS: In collaboration with the Rondout Valley Growers Association, UlsterCorps and the Hudson Valley Farm Hub, the program addresses food insecurity by engaging local farmers to donate locally grown produce and training volunteers to glean, process and distribute nutritious food to the network food pantries, feeding programs and shelters in Ulster and surrounding counties.

-In 2015, the collaborative started an initiative to create five food hubs which would each include expanded freezer and cooler capacity to improve food storage and significantly decrease waste.
+In 2015, the collaborative started an initiative to create five food hubs, which would each include expanded freezer and cooler capacity to improve food storage and significantly decrease waste.
 The hubs are being located in key locations throughout the county, each supporting four to five food pantries from their surrounding communities.
 These hubs will not only decrease waste and improve food quality, but will significantly lower transportation costs and thereby operating costs for the local pantries.
-To date, the collaborative has completed hubs in Kingston, Ellenville and Rosendale and has almost completed the hub in New Paltz.
-A fifth is also being planned for Woodstock to serve the Saugerties to Shandaken area.
+As of 2019, hubs are now operational in Kingston, Ellenville Rosendale, New Paltz and Woodstock.

 In addition to the collaborative’s efforts described above, the agencies supporting the collaborative also provided assistance and volunteers to help Family achieve other significant food security goals, including:

-Under the direction of Family of Ellenville, the agency received and distributed 106,200 pounds of food from the Walmart facility in Kerhonkson as part of the Feeding America program to food pantries, soup kitchens, churches and shelters throughout the county.
+- The agency’s Family of Ellenville program received 73,370 pounds of food from the Walmart facility in Kerhonkson as part of the Feeding America program and distributed it to food pantries, soup kitchens, churches and shelters throughout the southern part of the county.

-The agency, through its Kingston Cares program, sponsored the NYS Education Department’s Summer Food Service Program, which provided breakfast and lunches to local youth serving agencies.
-In summer 2016, the program served 3,455 breakfasts and 3,401 lunches to over 250 children.
-In summer 2017, the program served 5,175 breakfasts and 3,772 lunches, for a total of 8,947 meals to over 350 children.
-In addition, in an effort to address hunger issues among Kingston youth during the school year, the agency expanded its sponsorship of the Child and Adult Care Food Program (CACFP) by adding an additional sites at the Hodge and Rondout Centers, shifting from serving an after school snack to a full dinner.
-In 2017, the after school programs served 1,362 snacks and 3,714 suppers through October 2017.
+- The agency, through its Kingston Cares program, sponsored the NYS Education Department’s Summer Food Service Program, which provided breakfast and lunches to children served in local youth serving agencies’ programming.
+In summer 2019, the program served 8,500 meals to over 250 children.
+In addition, in an effort to address hunger issues among Kingston youth during the school year, the agency expanded its after school supper program at the Everette Hodge Community Center and began to offer meals at the Rondout Neighborhood Center and Boys and Girls Club.
+In 2019, the program prepared 23,125 dinners for these three youth programs.

-Finally, since 1975, the agency’s walk-in centers have addressed the needs of their local communities by sponsoring substantial food pantries.
+- Finally, since 1975, the agency’s walk-in centers have addressed the needs of their local communities by sponsoring substantial food pantries.
 Each pantry is available all of the time that the facility is open to the community.
-In addition to these pantries, Family’s domestic violence and family shelters maintain food pantries to serve their current and former clients.
-In 2016, the pantries collectively distributed meals to 13,317 individuals.
+In addition to these pantries, Family’s domestic violence and family shelters maintain food pantries to serve their current and former residents.
+In 2019, the pantries collectively distributed 102,706 meals to 11,553 individuals.

 For more information or to volunteer to be a part of our gleaning and processing team, contact Beth at (845) 331-7080 x157 or email email@example.com